aledavila/portfolio/README.md

 This is my portfolio.
-Its basic for now
+It's basic for now